 Wilson’s Mountain Sports near Lake Louise is a great spot for both fly and spin rentals.
 If you’re staying in Banff, Snowtips-Bactrax has spin casting rentals.
-Also in Banff, Monod’s and Home Hardware also sell fishing gear.
+Home Hardware in Banff also sell fishing gear.

 Want something with a little less hassle?
 Head out on a tour that provides all gear.
 Brewster Travel (fishing on Lake Minnewanka) and Banff Fly Fishing (fishing on Bow River) are two great options.

 What kind of fish am I fishing for?

 In Banff, catch and release fishing is highly recommended as it is more sustainable and respectful of our amazing ecosystem.
 When fishing, you’re likely to catch Rainbow Trout, Brown Trout, Brook Trout, Lake Trout, Mountain Whitefish, and Lake Whitefish.
 If you reel in an at-risk species like Cutthroat Trout or Bull Trout, it is crucial to throw them back because there are zero possession limits for those species in the Park… but they will look great in photos!

 Identifying fish caught within the National Park is crucial, and it’s important for anglers to adhere to the possession limits outlined by Parks Canada.
 If you’re unsure of the type of fish you have caught, release it.

 Keep in mind that natural bait is not allowed in the National Park.